Georgia Library Science Degrees

 Master Online Master of Education in Library Media

 Develop knowledge and skills in school library media with our online library media specialist degree.
-You will gain a foundation needed to transform education through instructional media and school library services.

 University of West Alabama